zstenger93/scop/README.md

 illum 2					type of lighting model
 ```

+## Vertex

+Used to define the shape of a graphical object, typically in a 3D space.
+A vertex represents a single point in space and serves as a building block for creating more complex geometric shapes like triangles, polygons, or more intricate 3D models.

+## Polygon

+A polygon is a flat surface formed by connecting three or more vertices.
+In 3D graphics, triangles are the most commonly used polygons because they are simple and efficient to render.

 ## Input Handling

 Make yourself a favor, plan and save all the values in a structured way, then start playing with them